lukeod/vampiresurvivors-modding/stat-system.md

 ```

 ### Custom Weapon Overrides
-Weapons override these methods for calculations with unique formulas, patterns, and bonuses.
+Based on code analysis, weapons appear to override these methods to implement calculations with specific formulas and bonuses.

 ## Character Base Stats

-Character base stats are defined in `CharacterData` with exact property names:
+Based on the decompiled code, character base stats appear to be defined in `CharacterData` with the following property names:

 ```csharp
 public unsafe float maxHp { get; set; }